RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

 ```
 ***

 You may also import the TMX content in a way that only the plain text will be added to the TM.
 This means that all tags (e.g. inline formatting information) will be stripped from the TUs.
 If this is the case, you need to set the [PlainText](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemory.ImportSettings.yml#Sdl_LanguagePlatform_TranslationMemory_ImportSettings_PlainText) property to True.
 This is the most effective way to rid the import TUs of formatting information that is no longer required.
-A possible use case is the import of TMX files that come from third-party systems, that handle inline tags and formatting different from <Var:ProductName>.
+A possible use case is the import of TMX files that come from third-party systems, that handle inline tags and formatting differently than <Var:ProductName>.
 Adding that kind of formatting to the TM in <Var:ProductName> may degrade the matching quality and might 'clutter' the TM with formatting information that is not required, or that cannot be properly handled in <Var:ProductName>.

 Adding only the plain text information gives you the chance to start 'fresh' with existing linguistic content.
-Another use case: In the past your source documentation was created in Microsoft Word 2000 (RTF), however, now you have switched to XML.
+Another use case: in the past, your source documentation was created in Microsoft Word 2000 (RTF), however, now you have switched to XML.
 The inline tags of those two formats are likely to be very different.
 You therefore want to strip all the old tags from the RTF-based format to handle current and future XML files more efficiently.

 If you decide to import the text with tags you may also set a tag count limit (**TagCountLimit**).
 By setting this property to e.g. 10, you will prevent any TUs with a higher tag count to end up in your TM.
 That way you can prevent your TM from being cluttered with TUs that contain a large number of tags (e.g. segments in which different formatting was applied to every single letter).
 Example: